How Much Does It Cost to Start a Moving Company in Minnesota?

 How Minnesota Compares to Neighboring States

-Minnesota is close to the national average for Moving Company startup costs, with a cost-of-living index of 98.
-Compared to neighboring Wisconsin ($95,000 median startup cost), Minnesota has higher costs for a Moving Company.
+Minnesota is one of the more affordable states for launching a Moving Company, with a cost-of-living index of 93.6 (national average is 100).
+Compared to neighboring Wisconsin ($91,000 median startup cost), Minnesota has higher costs for a Moving Company.

 | State | Est. Cost | LLC Fee |